swamiiyer/swamiiyer.github.io/_pages/cs110/course_info.md

 - The goal of the programming assignments is to make sure that you can apply the concepts learned in class to solve somewhat challenging computational problems.
 - The exams will test your understanding of the material covered in class as well as concepts from the programming assignments.
 Each of the two exams will have a written and a programming component.
 The written part, worth 75 points, will take place during a class period.
 The exam will be closed-book and will contain 30 multiple-choice/short-answer questions, each worth 3 points.
 The programming part, worth 25 points, will take place during a discussion session; you will use your laptop to work on the problems and submit your solutions onto Gradescope.
-- Your participation score will be based on in-class quizzes (8%) and discussion attendance (2%).
-The online quiz conducted at the end of each class will test your understanding of the material covered in that class.
+- Your participation score will be based on weekly quizzes (8%) and discussion attendance (2%).
+Each weekly quiz, conducted at the end of a class, will test your understanding of the material covered in that week.
 Each question in a quiz is worth 2 points (1 point for correct response and 1 point for responding).
-The lowest 5 quiz scores will be dropped.
+Each quiz score will be normalized to 100 points.
+The lowest 2 (4 if you have accommodations) quiz scores will be dropped.
 - You can earn up to 2% extra points for attending the SI sessions.
 Your SI score will be calculated as `a(e1 + e2) / 100n`, where `a` is the number of unique sessions you attended (attending multiple sessions in a week just counts as one), `n` is the number of unique sessions held, and `e1` and `e2` are your Exam 1 and Exam 2 scores, respectively.
 For example, if `a = 10`, `n = 12`, `e1 = 75`, and `e2 = 85`, the SI score is `1.33%`.
 - You can earn up to 0.01x% extra points if x% of the class completes the end-of-semester course evaluation.
 - If your overall score falls within half a percent of a higher grade, your score will be elevated to that grade.